businessabstraction/dacemo/audit2.md

  #### Tommy Gatti (Triplestore Engineer)
 I have set up the triplestore server (Stardog) and can run predefined queries over a given ontology (such as getting all top-level concepts, and getting a nodes description).

+ #### Wenrui Li (D3 and Frontend Developer)
+I have investigated the D3 force graph plugin, which is used to demostrate the ontology graph.
+I used javascript to implement a demo for presenting the data structure from the Stardog via Servlet.
+I also wrote code for processing the topological logic.
+I designed the style of webpage of the site by using CSS and HTML. which includes an index and a visuualisation page.

 ## DECISION MAKING PROCESS
 Decision making log: (https://drive.google.com/drive/folders/1m4mbyVoh4ibqYACCxjURbvI8BEEMAGKK)